spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 If you click on the `Parent Pipeline` link in the child pipeline, it should take you the the failed execution.

-Now run the Parent Pipeline again, this time selecting true.
+Now run the Parent Pipeline again, this time selecting `true`.

 The child pipeline should not run